 Diet and Nutrition play an important role in the health of the population.
 Dietitians support a reduction in health inequalities through enabling and supporting people to access a healthy balanced diet.
-Rates of obesity are increasing and there are still inequities in being able to access an affordable, nutritious diet and there is a lack of supporting knowledge and skills.
-There is a wealth of evidence demonstrating the positive relationship between the uptake of a healthy balanced diet and good health throughout the life course.
+Rates of obesity are increasing and there are still inequities in accessibility to an affordable, nutritious diet.
+Compounding this is a lack of supporting knowledge and skills.
+There is a wealth of evidence demonstrating the positive relationship between the uptake of a healthy balanced diet and good health throughout life.
 A healthy balanced diet contributes to a reduction in cardiovascular risk, including stroke.
 Research suggests that improved diet could reduce CVD and cancer deaths by a third, thus improving life expectancy and general health and well being.